deepstreamIO/deepstream.io-website/docs/10-docs/20-client-js/80-datasync-client-record.md

 ### client.record.names()

 Returns all the available data-sync names.

 Please note: Lists, AnonymousRecords and Records are all essentially the same thing within the SDK, so this array will contain a list of everything.

 Due to how records work as well even after a discard this list will take a while to update.
 This is intentional as their is an option for how long a record will survive before being discarded!
 You can change that via the `recordDiscardTimeout: milliseconds` option.

-### client.record.has(name, callback)
+### client.record.has(name, callback | Promise)

 |Argument|Type|Optional|Description|
 |---|---|---|---|